 What can you do?

-Follow Three before 3: If you have a child under the age of 6, ask your doctor about lead testing.
+Follow Three before 3: If you are pregnant or have a child under the age of 6, ask your doctor about lead testing.
 In Milwaukee, all children should be tested three times before the age of 3 for lead poisoning, and some children may need to be tested up to age 6.
 Your child’s health care provider or local health clinic is the best place to get tested.
 Lead tests are covered by most health insurance plans, including Medicaid.